owiegand/ingredient-parser/README.md

 # ingredient-parser
 This PHP parser takes basic string and tries to extract items such as Quanity, Units, Ingreident, and any addtional notes.
-This goes hand in hand with recipe-parser but this ingredient parser can be easily intergrated into any recipe parsing soltuion.
+This goes hand in hand with recipe-parser but this ingredient parser can be easily intergrated into any recipe parsing solution.

 ### Usage
 After adding this repo to your project you only need to call one PHP function.